authorjapps/zerocode/README.md

     <version>1.2.x</version>
 </dependency>
 ```
-But check here for the latest-
+Check here for the latest-
 https://github.com/authorjapps/zerocode/releases -or- [Maven Central](https://mvnrepository.com/artifact/org.jsmart/zerocode-rest-bdd)

 Zerocode helps you to design better Test Cases for your business features, maintain and update them easily, avoiding sleepless nights.
 It is built on extending the **Junit core runners**.
 You simply annotate your test method with JUnit **@Test** and run like unit tests, as well optionally you can use`Suite` Runner for the CI builds.